-Section 4.
-Terms of office.
-Officers are elected for one year.

-Section 5.
 Vacancies.
-If there is a vacancy in any office, members will fill the vacancy through an election at the next regular meeting.
+If there is a vacancy in any Office except for a single Co-Chair, Members will fill the vacancy through an election at the next regular meeting.
+If there is a vacancy in one of two Co-Chair roles, the Members may first decide whether to fill it before holding an election for the role.

-Section 6.
-Removal from office.
-Officers can be removed from office with or without cause by a two-thirds vote of those present (assuming a quorum) at a regular meeting where previous notice has been given.
+Removal from Office.
+Officers can be removed from office with or without cause by a two-thirds vote of those Members present at a regular meeting where previous notice has been given at which there is Quorum.
+If removal is for cause, by a two-thirds vote of those Members present at any special meeting where previous notice has been given and at which there is Quorum.

-[June 8, 2021, Amendment] Section 7.
-Special Election.
-Since Windom Elementary changes from a magnet school to a community school at the end of SY 2020-21 (June 30, 2021), a Special Election must be held to elect community school parents and teachers to a Temporary PTO Board.
-The slate of candidates will be presented at the June 8, 2021, PTO Meeting and voted on by the current membership two weeks later on June 22, 2021.
-The Temporary PTO Board will serve from July 1, 2021, until the fall of 2021, at which time they will hold a nomination and election process for a new PTO Board.
-Temporary PTO Board officers will be responsible for overseeing the transition of the PTO from parents and teachers of the magnet school to parents and teachers of the community school.
+Article V – Executive Board

+Membership.
+The Executive Board shall consist of at least:

+the PTO Chair or Co-Chairs

+the Treasurer

+the Secretary

+the Principal (or Principal’s designee)

+at least one Teacher Representative

+two “At-Large” Board Members

+And, if available, the Executive Board shall also include:

+a second Teacher Representative

+one Kindergarten Family Representative to be solicited and empaneled in the fall of the academic year

+one Windom CARES liaison

+one Windom Community School Site Counsel liaison

+one volunteer coordinator

+one fundraiser coordinator

+Any individual serving these “as-available” roles may also serve as an at-large member.

+Term.
+Other than Officers, the term of Executive Board Members is one year.

+Selection.
+Executive Board membership shall be established using the nomination/voting process for Officers as in Article 4, Section 3.
+[Alternative - The existing Executive Boad members (or its designees) shall solicit and empanel the roles and vacancies of the Executive Board as needed.]

+Duties.
+The duties of the Executive Board are to transact business between meetings in preparation for the general meeting, create standing rules and policies, create standing and temporary committees, prepare and submit a budget to the membership, and prepare reports and recommendations to the membership.

+Meetings.
+Executive Board meetings shall be held as needed, to be determined by the Executive Board.
+In general, the Executive Board should meet monthly prior to regular meetings of the Membership.
+Special meetings of the Executive Board may be called by any two board members, with 24 hours notice.
+Emergency meetings shall be held with any amount of prior notice but no action shall be taken without Quorum of the Executive Board members.

+Quorum.
+Half the number of board members plus one constitutes a quorum.

-Article V – Meetings
+Article VI – Meetings

-Section 1.
 Regular Meetings.
 The regular meeting of the organization shall be held once per month, typically the third week of the month, during the school year.
-Meetings will be held at a time and place determined by the executive board at least one month before the meeting.
+Meetings will be held at a time, place, and manner determined by the Executive Board at least one month before the meeting.
 The annual meeting will be held at the May regular meeting.
 The annual meeting is for receiving reports, electing officers, and conducting other business that should arise.

-Section 2.
 Special Meetings.
-Special meetings may be called by a Co-Chair, any two members of the Executive Board, or five general members submitting a written request to the secretary.
+Special meetings may be called by a Co-Chair, any two members of the Executive Board, or five general members in good standing submitting a written request to the secretary.
 Previous notice of the special meeting shall be sent to the members at least 10 days prior to the meeting, by flyer, email, and/or phone calls.

-Section 3.
 Quorum.
 The quorum shall be 11 members of the organization.